 Sara commenced the 2017/18 WNBL season in similar form to her previous two seasons and was named in the Round 3 WNBL Team of the Week after averaging 18 points, 9.5 rebounds and 3.5 assists per game in the Rangers victories against the University of Canberra Capitals and the Townsville Fire.

-In a Round 6 Friday night game against the Adelaide Lightning at Dandenong Basketball Stadium Sara suffered a serious knee injury just before half-time when she was doing a lay-up.
+In a Round 6 Friday night game against the Adelaide Lightning at Dandenong Basketball Stadium on 10 November 2017 Sara suffered a serious knee injury just before half-time when she was doing a lay-up.
 Days later it was confirmed that Sara required a knee reconstruction and would miss the remainder of the season, however Sara had actually suffered three injuries, rupturing the Anterior Cruciate Ligament (ACL), ripped the meniscus root of the bone and fractured her kneecap.

 During 2017/18 Sara played nine games for the Dandenong Rangers, averaging 14.3 points, 7.0 rebounds and 2.8 assists per game, setting a new career-high for assists per game and an equal career-high for rebounds per game – matching the level she had achieved in 2016/17.

 For the 2017/18 WNBL season a new basketball podcast commenced ‘The WNBL Show’ which was co-hosted by Megan Hustwaite and Sara.
 For the first time since her knee injuries Sara co-hosted the WNBL Show episode 10 on 5 December, 2017.
 Sara commented on the response to her knee injury “The support of everyone has been absolutely amazing, I was very overwhelmed, it got to the point where I wanted to throw my phone off a cliff because I just had so many people contacting me which was amazing and so many people I never thought would contact me as well did, the gifts that I got, the flowers, that I received.
-As I much as I am taking this as a positive I would much rather not do my knee and still be playing, so that was kind of shattering for me but it has hit a point where you literally cannot do anything about this so there is no point in trying to be negative in this dull situation.”
+As much as I am taking this as a positive I would much rather not do my knee and still be playing, so that was kind of shattering for me but it has hit a point where you literally cannot do anything about this so there is no point in trying to be negative in this dull situation.”

 On the WNBL Show Sara commented on the chance to work on different aspects of her game during her recovery saying “I think you just get in that routine of constantly training and constantly playing that you never actually have that time to work a little bit harder because you could be too sore for the next game or stuff, so now me being on this nine month break I get the chance now to do all those little things and revamp my game and strengthen my weaknesses, work on my left hand and as much as dad loves this working I’m getting low to the ground.
 I do see this as me coming back better than ever, it is going to take some time, it will make me mentally stronger because I know there is going to be setbacks and from what I hear you will struggle.
 At the moment I am trying to straighten my leg, that’s my goal, I have to do that by Friday and it’s pretty tough, it straightens after five minutes and then 10 minutes of resting it is back to its bent self so that’s hard but It’s a good challenge for me and it’s a little adventure in my life.”